Stitching Revolution in Massachusetts: Quilting & Dancing

 9:30am: Anna Tucker – Women’s Sewing Circles

-11am: Barbara Graceffa – Improv Quilting
+11am: Barbara Graceffa – Unintentionally on Purpose: An Introduction to Improv Quilts

 2pm: Valaria Poitier – Every Quilt Has a Story